Operations & Programming eLearn Training

 Robot Preventive Maintenance Lubrication: Students successfully completing this course will be able to perform recommended PM Lubrication of all required areas.
 Grease replenishment, or replacement of Gear-trains and bearings is covered in depth: 1) Safety Intro to Lubrication Functions, 2) Gearbox Oil Level, 3) Bearing Lubrication, 4) Lubrication of Harmonic Drive, Reducers Drive Train & Pivot Mechanisms, 5) General Procedures Position, Vent / Outlet, Grease Input Residual Pressure Release, 6) Custom Gearboxes Grease Change-out Oil Change-out, 7) Bearing Applications

-Dual Check Safety (DCS): Dual Check Safety is a FANUC America software function using dual inputs and dual CPUs to eliminate the need for safety relays.
+Dual Check Safety (DCS): (View sample of this course) Dual Check Safety is a FANUC America software function using dual inputs and dual CPUs to eliminate the need for safety relays.
 All FANUC R-30iA, and newer, controllers feature Dual Check Safety.
 DCS meets Safety Category 4 for Emergency Stop and category 3 for all other functions by the requirements of International Standard ISO13849-1 and IEC61508 by a notarized body.
 It Supports all 6 axis robots and single axis positioners and rail units.
 Excluded axes are: Servo gun axes, Independent axes, and Continuous turn axes.
 There are 9 modules: 1) Overview, 2) DCS Menus, 3) Cell Creation, 4) Joint Position Check, 5) Cartesian Position Check – Lines Method, 6) Cartesian Position Check – Diagonal Method, 7) DCS User Model, 8) Safe I/O, 9) Auxiliary Functions

 3D Area Sensor Setup & Programming: Prerequisite: User must have iRVision experience, proficient in advanced teach pendant programming and solid understanding of user frames, tool frames, and offsets.
 There are 6 modules: